cameronapak/freedom-stack-v2/README.md

 [Basecoat is easy to theme.](https://basecoatui.com/installation/#install-theming)

+In the Cursor chat window you can type `@basecoat-ui.mdc` and get AI assistance for your Basecoat UI CSS.

 ## Bknd

 > _"Experience the power of a lightweight, feature-rich backend that seamlessly integrates into your framework of choice."_